Why You Need a Birth Doula

 At the same time, I felt deeply cared for and attentively ministered to by my sweet doula.
 Her sole focus was on meeting my needs.

-To get my FREE list of doula interview questions, click here!
+To get my FREE list of doula interview questions, enter your email at the bottom of this page!

 My husband also appreciated having a birth doula.
 Having her present meant that he could leave to get food and drink without worrying that I would be alone.